Sailing From Barcelona Port (Virgin Voyages Insider Guide)

 Make sure to complete the Ready To Sail steps on the Virgin Voyages app at least 72 hours before your trip.
 Once you do, you’ll receive an email containing a printable PDF for your luggage tags.

-Do you need the luggage tags?
 If you didn’t receive the email with the printable tags or forgot to print them out, don’t worry.
 Virgin Voyages crew members will provide you with luggage tags at the terminal.

 Luggage On Embarkation Day